So you've got your nice big spaceship, but you have one big problem — fuel. It's heavy and runs out real quick.

 - The Rocheworld series features solar sails heavily.
 They are used for cargo vessels in the solar system, and the interstellar ship sent to the Barnard system uses a solar sail propelled by a laser on Mercury.

 - The Wind from the Sun by Arthur C. Clarke is about an international race by solar sailing ships from the Earth to the Moon, patterned on America's Cup style yacht racing.

-- The Jovian Chronicles have solar sail and mag-sail craft as the primary bulk cargo carriers.
+- Jovian Chronicles has solar sail and mag-sail craft as the primary bulk cargo carriers.
 The trade fleets operate from Mercury, because its central location next to the sun makes it a convenient stopping point.
 Solar sails are used in the inner systems, but only magsails are practical to reach the Jovian colonies and the asteroid belt.
-Past that, the solar wind is so diffuse that the Jupiter to Saturn trade relies on fusion-powered ships — fortunately there are big sources of hydrogen at both ends of that run.
+Past that, the solar wind is so diffuse that the Jupiter to Saturn trade relies on fusion-powered ships — fortunately, there are big sources of hydrogen at both ends of that run.

 - Starting in Space Empires IV, you can place solar sails on your ships for bonus movement.
 They still work even if there isn't an actual star in the system, though.